numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 To operate on parametric datatypes these functions need additional steps.
 For example when adding two strings of length four, the result is a string of length 8, which is different from the input.
-Similarly, a datatype which has as a physical unit, must calculate the new unit information: dividing a distance by a time results in a speed.
+Similarly, a datatype which embeds a physical unit must calculate the new unit information: dividing a distance by a time results in a speed.
 A related major issue is that the current casting rules – the conversion between different datatypes –